Tattoo removal: Laser removal

 Tattoo removal is most commonly performed using lasers that break down the ink particles in the tattoo into smaller particles.
 Dermal macrophages are part of the immune system, tasked with collecting and digesting cellular debris.
 In the case of tattoo pigments, macrophages collect ink pigments, but have difficulty breaking them down.
 Instead, they store the ink pigments.
 If a macrophage is damaged, it releases its captive ink, which is taken up by other macrophages.
 This can make it particularly difficult to remove tattoos.
 When treatments break down ink particles into smaller pieces, macrophages can more easily remove them.

 Tattoo pigments have specific light absorption spectra.
 A tattoo laser must be capable of emitting adequate energy within the given absorption spectrum of the pigment to provide an effective treatment.
 Certain tattoo pigments, such as yellows and fluorescent inks are more challenging to treat than darker blacks and blues, because they have absorption spectra that fall outside or on the edge of the emission spectra of the tattoo removal laser.
 Recent pastel-cultured inks contain high concentrations of titanium dioxide, which is highly reflective.
-Consequently, such inks are difficult to remove since they reflect a significant amount of the incident light energy out of the skin.
+Such inks are difficult to remove because they reflect a significant amount of the incident light energy out of the skin.

 The gold standard of tattoo removal treatment modality is considered to be laser tattoo removal using multiple separate Q-switched lasers (depending on the specific wavelengths needed for the dyes involved) over a number of repeat visits.
 There are several types of Q-switched lasers, and each is effective at removing a different range of the color spectrum.
 Lasers developed during or after 2006 provide multiple wavelengths and can successfully treat a much broader range of tattoo pigments than previous individual Q-switched lasers.
 Unfortunately the dye systems used to change the wavelength result in significant power reduction such that the use of multiple separate specific wavelength lasers remains the gold standard.

 The energy density (fluence), expressed as joules/cm2, is determined prior to each treatment as well as the spot size and repetition rate (hertz).
 To mitigate pain the preferred method is simply to cool the area before and during treatment with a medical-grade chiller/cooler and to use a topical anesthetic.
 During the treatment process, the laser beam passes through the skin, targeting the ink resting in a liquid state within.
 While it is possible to see immediate results, in most cases the fading occurs gradually over the 7–8 week healing period between treatments.

 Q-switched lasers are reported by the National Institutes of Health to result in scarring only rarely.
 Areas with thin skin will be more likely to scar than thicker-skinned areas.

 By 2023, the laser tattoo removal market is expected to grow 12.7% annually.